OF GRAVY AND NKONDWA- UNGA TABLE MANNERS

 involving a catfish, Muta, which is also locally known as barbel fish.

-It will usually be divided in three to four parts.
+It will usually be divided into three to four parts.
 The head and the part near

 the caudal fin (tail) are for men.
 In fact, in all types of fish, birds and